F A Q s

 Where can I watch The Sudbury Devil?

-Will there be any kind of spin-off series tackling other historical myths?
+Will there be a Checkmate Lincolnites spin-off series tackling other historical myths?

 Will there be more episodes of Frozen '50s Man?

 Definitely!
-But making them takes a lot of time, coordination, effort, and money, so new episodes will probably only come out once or twice a year.
+But making them takes a lot of time, coordination, effort, and money, so new episodes will probably be few and far between.

 Can I interview you for my livestream or podcast?